iman20004/Flixter/README.md

 My second iOS application.
 This time the development went much smoother.
 Got a grip of swift and xcode.

 Challenges:
-Faced some problems while downloading cocoapods.
+Faced some problems while downloading cocoaPods.
 Also some issues with layout constraints.

 Overall pretty exciting project.